Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 Experienced with addiction and recovery issues

 For most California families planning for a beneficiary with addiction, a professional fiduciary is the right choice.
-The ongoing fee is a reasonable cost for objective, professional enforcement of the trust terms.
+The ongoing fee is a reasonable cost for objective, professional enforcement of trust terms.

 What California Law Allows Trustees To Do